 Standing against the Monts de Vaucluse, from Joucas, you can take in a choice panoramic view

-Deserted several times during the wars of religion, it is today a lively town that welcomes you with open arms!
-Enjoy its cultural events or admire from its slopes the red ochres of Roussillon, the Luberon and the fields of vines and lavender that colour the valley.
+Deserted several times during the wars of religion, it is today a lively village that welcomes you with open arms!
+Enjoy its cultural events or admire from its slopes the red ochers of Roussillon, the Luberon and the fields of vines and lavender that color the valley.
 Remember, however, to hide from the sun for a few moments to admire the bright trompe-l'oeil in Saint John the Baptist church.
-To visit Jocadium, it means to go off the beaten tracks and find an original walk in the Land of Apt!
+To visit Jocadium means to go off the beaten tracks and find an original walk in the Land of Apt!

 From Joucas, the view of the plain and the Petit Luberon is breathtaking.
 This situation, which prevented attacks, is today one of the assets of this beautiful hilltop village.
 Beautiful stoned streets rise up like a staircase between old stone houses and flowered corners.

-In 1055, Castrum Joucas is mentioned in a charter of Saint Victor Abbey in Marseilles.
+In 1055, Castrum Joucas is mentioned in a charter of Saint Victor Abbey in Marseille.
 The name seems to logically refer to a "perched site".

 Property of the bishops of Apt, then of the family of Agoult-Simiane, in the 13th century, Joucas was transmitted to the military-religious order of the "Hospitallers Saint John of Jerusalem" which will later become "the Order of Malta".